GabrielHenaux/ece-webtech-2023-fall-gr04-11/README.md

   - Task feedback: Implementing this feature would have fostered a stronger sense of community by visually identifying users.

 #### Light/dark mode
-  - Grade: 0/2
+  - Grade: 2/2
-  - Comments: The light/dark mode toggle was not implemented within the project timeline, which would have offered a customized viewing experience.
+  - Comments: Successfully implemented a light/dark mode toggle feature, allowing users to select their preferred theme for an optimal reading experience.
+This feature was integrated thoughtfully, considering the design consistency across the platform and enhancing accessibility.
-  - Task feedback: This feature would have been a valuable addition to accommodate user preferences and accessibility needs.
+  - Task feedback: Adding this functionality was a valuable learning experience in user interface customization.
+It required careful planning to ensure that the visual transition between modes was seamless and did not detract from the content or user experience.

 ### Bonus Tasks